Skip to content

 Rental cars: All major rental companies offer car seats, but they are often older models.
 If possible, bring your own car seat or a lightweight travel seat like the Cosco Scenera NEXT.
 The airport has a family lane at immigration that can speed things up.

-Let me say something that every parent knows but no travel blog admits: your Aruba itinerary revolves around nap time.
+Here is something every parent knows but no travel blog admits: your Aruba itinerary revolves around nap time.
 Here is how to plan around it.

 This means you need accommodation with blackout curtains or shades.
 Ask when booking.
 Most resort hotels have them; vacation rentals vary.
 Bring a portable blackout shade (the SlumberPod or even black trash bags and painter's tape) as backup.